Yusuf Yazıcı: Loan to CSKA Moscow

 On 3 April 2022, Yazıcı scored in his fifth straight game, a late equalizer in a 2–2 game against FC Ural Yekaterinburg, setting a new league record for most consecutive scoring games to start the league career for all players, not just foreign ones.
 He extended his streak to 6 in the next game on 9 April that CSKA lost to FC Khimki.
 The streak ended in the next game against FC Ufa on 16 April.
 On 23 June 2022, CSKA announced that the club was not able to reach agreement on a permanent transfer of Yazıcı and he returned to Lille.

+Olympiacos

+On 28 September 2024 Yazici signed a 3 year contract with the Greek giants and current Conference League winners Olympiacos.
+On his debut performance for the team, he was badly injured in his left knee, suffering from a torn anterior cruciate ligament.

 International career

 Youth

 Yazıcı made his debut for the Turkey national under-19 football team on 25 February 2016 and scored the opening goal in a 3–2 loss to the Czech Republic.
 He later also represented the nation at U-21 level.

 Senior

 Yazıcı made his debut for the senior Turkey national football team on 11 June 2017 in a 4–1 2018 FIFA World Cup qualification win over Kosovo, and registered the assist for Turkey's fourth goal.